Kizomba deepwater project: Kizomba B

+Kizomba B is 8 km to the east of Kizomba A. ExxonMobil reported the startup phase in October 2005.
+The construction started in early 2003 and the first oil was reached in July 2005.
+The project is expected to recover around one billion barrels of oil, at a target production rate of 250,000bpd.

 Kizomba C

 The third phase, Kizomba C, was designed to develop 600 million barrels of oil from the Mondo, Saxi and Batuque fields in approximately 2400 ft of water.
 It was launched in 2008 through 2 FPSOs respectively named Saxi/Batuque and Mondo with a 100,000 bpd production capacity.